bjoern-reetz/pipx-installer/README.md

 # install-pipx

-A script to easily install pipx into its own virtual environment.
+A script to easily install pipx into its own virtual environment in just one line.

+The defaults respect the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
+The script also ensures pipx and the packages that will be installed with it are available on the $PATH.

 ```bash
 curl -sSL https://raw.githubusercontent.com/bjoern-reetz/pipx-installer/main/src/install_pipx.py | python3 -